 Welcome to IMAGINE, the quarterly digital magazine celebrating the art and culture of the human imagination.
-Launching on the first-annual Imagination Day, October 9th, 2021, in honor of John Lennon‘s 81st birthday, IMAGINE: The Magazine of the Art & Culture of Imagination brings together many of the world’s most imaginative people to speak on the power and importance of the imagination as a tribute to John and Yoko Ono and their legacy of creativity and imagination as immortalized in their song, Imagine.
+Launching on the first-annual Imagination Day on October 9, 2021, in honor of John Lennon’s 81st birthday and the 50th anniversary of his song, Imagine, IMAGINE brings together many of the world’s most imaginative people to speak on the power and importance of the creative imagination.

-As a Declaration of Imagination, IMAGINE is a call to imagine and re-imagine the role that imagination can play in creating a better world and enhancing the quality of our lives.
+As a manifesto and Declaration of Imagination, IMAGINE is a call to imagine and re-imagine the role that imagination can play in creating a better world and enhancing the quality of our lives.
 What is imagination to you?
 What does it mean to imagine?
 Why is imagination important?
 How are you applying imagination in your life and work?
 How does imagination help us become better people and live better lives?
 IMAGINE collects and presents inspiring answers to these questions and more from today’s global thought leaders.

 Submissions have poured in from visionaries across many fields, ranging from scholars of the imagination, creativity, and the arts, to philosophers, psychologists, anthropologists, mythologists, neuroscientists, and astrophysicists, to cultural policy experts, science authors, and science fiction writers, to creative artists, social entrepreneurs, museum designers, Disney executives, and Grammy®-winning musicians.

 Collectively, they represent some of the most influential names in the world of creativity and imagination coming from all cultures, nationalities, and countries, such as America, Canada, Mexico, England, Scotland, Germany, France, the Netherlands, Sweden, Spain, Portugal, India, Malaysia, Australia, Argentina, Russia, and beyond.